 Online Installment Payment Plan: Set up is quick and easy!
 You can pay your tuition for the semester in monthly installments.
 These monthly payments are automatically withdrawn from the account of your choosing (bank account or credit/debit card) over the course of the semester.
 A $30 set up fee will be charged at time of set up.

-Pay in Person: Unfortunately, the in-person payment option is temporarily unavailable due to COVID-19 restrictions.
+Pay in Person: Unfortunately, the in-person and drop box payment options are temporarily unavailable due to COVID-19 restrictions.

 Stop into the Bursar’s Office during our business hours.
 We are located in Sweeney Hall, next to the Bistro.
 We accept cash, check, credit/debit card (Mastercard/VISA and Discover).